vnghia/nghe/README.md

 #### Id3v2

+Id3v2 key is treated as two different ways depending on its length:

+- If you supply a 3 or 4 characters string, it will be treated as a frame id.
+For example TIT2.
+- Otherwise, it will be treated as an user text key in the frame TXXX.
+For example "MusicBrainz Release Track Id".

-In additional to those configurations above, `id3v2` also has below configuration.
+In additional to those configurations above, id3v2 also has below configuration.

 |  Subkey   | Meaning                                  | Default value | Note                                                                                                             |
 | :-------: | :--------------------------------------- | :------------ | :--------------------------------------------------------------------------------------------------------------- |